andrewferrier/wrapping.nvim/README.md

 for line length (typically in the 78-80 character range).

-`wrapping.nvim` attempts to detect the natural wrapping style of text-like files when first opening them, setting the relevant vim settings to make it "natural" to edit the file that way (this automatic detection can be disabled).
-It also makes it easy to toggle between the two on the occasion that the wrong mode is detected.
+`wrapping.nvim` attempts to detect the natural wrapping style of text-like files when first opening them, setting the relevant NeoVim settings to make it "natural" to edit the file that way (this automatic detection can be disabled).
+It also makes it easy to toggle between the relevant NeoVim settings on the occasion that the wrong mode is detected.
 It does *not* (currently) support modifying the content of the file or converting between files of those types.

 ⚠️  **Note**: This plugin used to be called `vim-wrapping-softhard`, and has been renamed to `wrapping.nvim` and rewritten in Lua, so is only suitable for NeoVim.